carbonplan/ocr/docs/how-to/snapshot-testing.md

 ## Overview

-The `XarraySnapshotExtension` allows you to:
+The `XarraySnapshotExtension` and `GeoDataFrameSnapshotExtension` allow you to:

-- Create and compare snapshots of xarray DataArrays and Datasets
+- Create and compare snapshots of xarray DataArrays and Datasets and GeoPandas dataframes
 - Store snapshots in S3 (default) or locally
-- Handle large datasets efficiently using zarr format
+- Handle large datasets efficiently using zarr format and geoparquet for geodataframes.

 ## Basic Usage